Joseph and Vera Zilber Family Foundation

 Foundation-Specific Priorities

-Community-centered approach: The foundation's approach "centers the needs of the community and the knowledge of nonprofit partners so that we can make the greatest impact possible."
+Community-centred approach: The foundation's approach "centres the needs of the community and the knowledge of non-profit partners so that we can make the greatest impact possible."
 Applications must demonstrate genuine community engagement, alignment with resident priorities, and understanding of local needs.

-Flexible funding philosophy: The foundation believes "covering the full cost of programming is just as important as supporting program expenses" and offers general operating support, not just program grants.
-Organizations should not feel constrained to project-only proposals.
+Flexible funding philosophy: The foundation believes "covering the full cost of programming is just as important as supporting programme expenses" and offers general operating support, not just programme grants.
+Organisations should not feel constrained to project-only proposals.

 Evidence of impact and scale: Grants target work "where there is capacity to drive measurable change and opportunity to scale solutions."
 Demonstrate both your ability to achieve results and potential for broader impact.

-Alignment with core values: The foundation's six values—relational, courageous, equity-focused, transformational, adaptive, and generous—should be reflected in your organization's approach.
+Alignment with core values: The foundation's six values—relational, courageous, equity-focused, transformational, adaptive, and generous—should be reflected in your organisation's approach.
 Specifically:

-- Courageous: "Prioritizing action over inaction" suggests they value bold, proactive approaches
+- Courageous: "Prioritising action over inaction" suggests they value bold, proactive approaches

 - Equity: "Pursuing social, economic, and racial equity" is central; applications must address systemic barriers